BenS-DA/Employee-Fraud-SQL/README.md

 • Organize transactions by credit card

-• Deliver results to non-technical stakeholders in Microsoft Excel spreadsheet for review
+• Deliver results to non-technical stakeholders in Microsoft Excel spreadsheet format for review

 **Summary of Initial Findings**